 A widower whose book about coping with loss turns him into a best-selling self-help guru, falls for the hotel florist where his seminar is given, only to learn that he hasn't yet truly confronted his wife's passing.

 A bounty hunter learns that his next target is his ex-wife, a reporter working on a murder cover-up.
 Soon after their reunion, the always-at-odds duo find themselves on a run-for-their-lives adventure.

 Hunky NY lawyer Jeff Daly finally got engaged to fickle Sarah Huttinger, who presents him to her Pasadena family, who all soon take to him, for her sister's wedding to Scott.
-But Jeff's clever counting makes Sarah realize her dad Earl isn't her biological father.
-Once movie clues from family indicate as suspect successful author Beau Burroughs, she insists on meeting him.
-Only like her mother and grandmother, she has a one night-stand with Beau, which may well cost her Jeff.Written by
+However, Jeff's clever counting makes Sarah realize her dad Earl isn't her biological father.
+As more clues from family point toward a suspect - successful author Beau Burroughs - she insists on meeting him.
+Only like her mother and grandmother, she has a one-night stand with Beau, which may well cost her Jeff.Written by

 See more »